-Office Hours: Office hours will be held Tuesdays from 11:00 - 12:00, and Wednesdays and Fridays from 1:00 - 2:00, in-person, but you may request a virtual meeting.
+Office Hours: Office hours will be held Tuesdays from 10:00 - 11:00, and Wednesdays and Fridays from 2:00 - 3:00, in-person, but you may request a virtual meeting.
 If you are unable to use these times, please make an appointment to see me.
 Office hours are times in my week that are devoted to helping students.
 Feel free to stop by unannounced and without a meeting to ask questions about the material, homework, quizzes, exams, or anything else related to the University.

-Prerequisites: MATH 24004 (Calculus I) with a grade of C or better.
+Prerequisites: MATH 24004 (Calculus I) or MATH 22003 (Survey of Calculus) with a grade of C or better.

 Course Goals and Learning Objectives: The primary goals of this course (and most courses in mathematics generally) is to further the development of your abilities to formulate and solve quantitative problems in mathematical terms, using appropriate tools and methods, and also strengthen your ability to communicate these findings and results.
-To this end, in this course, we will further the investigation of the ideas and tools introduced in Calculus I, focusing most often on the concept of the integral.
+To this end, in this course, we investigates the techniques and tools of linear algebra, focusing on the computational aspects of the theory.